muribe0/Lasers/README.md

 # Framework used: JavaFX, following View-Controller-Model and Object Oriented Programming principles and best practices.

+## Purpose

+This project has the sole purpose of applying and following best practices/principles from Object Oriented Programming paradigm and uses JavaFX framework to pair a `view` with the `model`.
+The pattern used is with JavaFX is MVC (model view controller).

+**The view was not a priority for this project** although it intends to be playable.

 ## Usage
-The game shows good practices by following principles from OOP and uses JavaFX framework to pair a `view` with the `model`.
-The pattern used is MVC (model view controller) and will be improved on.

 The application can be run with JavaFX as shown in the video.
 It is not terminal-ready as it was a small assignment.